whashi44/lindemann/README.md

 - GUI to simplify the process of calculation
 - Additional features will be implemented in the future

+## Motivation
+I was working on my Molecular Dynamics Simulation and I had to calculate the  Lindemann Index from the file.
+First, I tried to find a functionality in the visualization or post processing software, which turned out to be none.
+Then, I looked at other software and their features.
+Eventually realized that there is no Lindemann Index calculator, and since the formula was relatively simple, I ended up making a python script for it.
+And then I figured it would be cool to create a GUI for it so I tinkered with tkinter.

 ## Citation
 - F.A.
 Lindemann The Calculcation of Molecular Vibration Frequencies.Phys.
 Z., 11:609,1910.
 - A. Stukowski.
 Visualization and analysis of atomistic simulation data with OVITO-the Open Visualization Tool.MODELLING  AND  SIMULATION  IN  MATERIALSSCIENCE AND ENGINEERING, 18(1), January 2010.